• Skip to primary navigation

 Today, Nashville Mayor Freddie O’Connell will be in the studio to talk about our city government, share what’s happening right now and take calls from listeners.
 Later on in the episode, we’ll be joined by Wally Dietz, the director of Nashville’s law department.

-Filed Under: Programs Tagged With: ask the mayor, Freddie O'Connell, Wally Dietz
+Filed Under: Ask The Mayor, Programs Tagged With: ask the mayor, Freddie O'Connell, Wally Dietz

 Daniel Singh agrees to resign as Metro Arts director